KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **set\_required\_confirmations coin confirmations**

-The `set_required_confirmations` method sets the number of confirmations for which MM2 must wait for the selected coin.
+The `set_required_confirmations` method sets the number of confirmations for which AtomicDEX API must wait for the selected coin.

 ::: tip Note